The Head of State

 This inviolability implies the Grand Duke's complete unaccountability.
 His unaccountability is general and absolute, both from a penal and political point of view.
 The Grand Duke's political unaccountability has the ministerial responsibility as its counterpart.
 Indeed, any measure adopted by the Grand Duke in the context of his political powers, must be countersigned by a member of the government, who assumes full responsibility for it.

-In Article 43, the Constitution provides a grant for the Grand Duke called the Civil List.
-This grant is destined to enable him to exercise his role as Head of State in complete independence.
+In Article 54, the Constitution provides an annual grant for the Grand Duke.
+This grant, the components and amount of which are set by law, is destined to enable him to exercise his role as Head of State in complete independence.

 Powers of the Head of State

-The powers of the Grand Duke are mainly listed in Articles 33 to 48 of the Constitution, which grant him rather broad prerogatives.
-In reality, the exercise of his powers is more pragmatic than the Constitution seems to indicate.
+The powers of the Grand Duke are mainly listed in Articles 44 to 61 of the Constitution.

-Article 34 of the Constitution states that the Grand Duke enacts laws within three months of the vote of the Chamber of Deputies.
-This means that the Grand Duke attests to the content of the law and that the procedure for drafting the law was carried out in the proper fashion.
-This makes the law enforceable, in other words applicable.
-He orders its publication.
+Article 49 states that the Grand Duke enacts laws within three months of their adoption by the Chamber of Deputies.
+Through this act of promulgation, the Grand Duke attests to the content of the law and orders its publication and execution.

 The Grand Duke's regulatory powers consist in taking the regulations and administrative orders required for the enforcement of laws and treaties.